 "I'm Brother Bob.
 Please sit down.”
 He pointed to a pair of leather chairs and shut the door.

-I sat, but said nothing, because his head was covered by a thick mat of hair, whose color didn't match his sideburns.
+I sat, but said nothing.
+The fat man's head was covered by a thick mat of hair.
+The color didn't match his sideburns.

 "We both know why you're here."
 Bob sat next to me.
+He was sweating as if his soul was burning in Hell.
 “I’ve read your file.
-I see this problem all the time, but it concerns the Cardinal when a gifted boy loses his faith.
+I see this problem all the time.
+Normally we let Satan have the apostates, but it concerns the Cardinal when a gifted boy loses his faith.
 You were an altar boy and attended a few retreats for boys with a calling."

 “Do you believe the Bible?”

-I remained silent, because any words could be used against me.
+I remained silent.
+Saying nothing.
+No words could be used against me.

 “Are you going to tell me why you don’t believe in God?”
-He leaned forward and his swollen hands rested on my knees.
+He leaned forward and his swollen fingers rested on my knees.
+The tips massaged my lower thighs.
+I pushed his hands off my lap.
+He was shocked by my rejection.
+Suddenly a greater sinner than a juvenile heretic.

-“The truth will set you.”
-His right hand righted his toupee on his head.
+“Jesus loves you and His truth will set you.”
+His right hand righted the wig on his head.

 “Why should I tell the truth to a man who lies to himself about being bald.”